228cmc/DungeonDoom/README.md

 3. **Commands**:
    - `LOOK`: Shows a 5x5 area around you.
-   - `MOVE`: Move north, south, east, or west.
+   - `MOVE`: Move north, south, east, or west
-   - `PICKUP`: Pick up gold.
+   - `PICKUP`: Pick up gold
-   - `HELLO`: Shows how much gold you need to win.
+   - `HELLO`: shows how much gold you need to win
-   - `QUIT`: Ends the game.
+   - `QUIT`: ends the game.

 ## Rules

-1. Collect enough gold (`2` by default).
+1. Collect enough gold (`2` by default)
-2. Go to an exit with the gold to win.
+2. go to an exit with the gold to win.
 3. If the bot catches you, you lose.
-4. You can’t move through walls.
+4. you can’t move through walls